softmaxer/pydantic-serializer/README.md

-# Pydantic serializer
+# Pydantic deserializer

-this is a simple decorator that can be used on functions that have a return type of `str`, To serialize it into a given Pydantic Model.
+this is a simple decorator that can be used on functions that have a return type of `str`, To deserialize it into a given Pydantic Model.

 ## Usage: